 Socialization Helps People Live Longer

 Socialization can contribute to an increase in both quality and length of life.

 - University College London tracked 6,500 British seniors from 2004 to 2012.
 Those who lacked socialization were nearly 26% more likely to die during that period than older adults with active social lives.

 - A research study conducted in Australia followed older adults during a ten-year period.
 In people 70 years and older, the chance of dying decreased by as much as 20% among those who had a strong and supportive network of friends.
 It’s important to note that having social interactions with friends provided a greater impact than interactions with family members.

-The benefits of socialization for seniors are clear, and the senior care team at Lend a Hand Home Care can help!
-We offer award-winning home care in Verdi and the nearby areas for older adults that includes friendly companionship, transportation and accompaniment to outings and visits with friends, encouragement to take part in exercise programs, hobbies, and interests, and much more.
+The benefits of socialization for seniors are clear, and the care team at Lend a Hand Home Care can help!
+We offer award-winning Sparks senior living assistance for older adults that includes friendly companionship, transportation and accompaniment to outings and visits with friends, encouragement to take part in exercise programs, hobbies, and interests, and much more.
 Contact us at 775-322-8414 to explore additional creative ideas to enhance socialization for a senior in your life!
 For a full list of all of the communities where we provide care, please visit our Service Area page.